 What is lung cancer?

-Lung cancer is a cancer that generally starts in the cells that line the inside of the lungs.
-The 2 basic types of lung cancer are non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
+Lung cancer usually starts in the cells that line the inside of the lungs.
+The 2 basic types of lung cancer are non-small cell lung cancer and small cell lung cancer.

 What increases my risk for lung cancer?